ScilifelabDataCentre/blobserver/README.md

 8. Edit the settings file.
 These settings can be configured using environment variables, if this is more convenient.
    - Set SECRET_KEY to a string of characters known only to you.
-   - Set SERVER_NAME to the externally visible name of the server.
+     It is required.
    - Set STORAGE_DIRPATH to the name of the directory where the blob files are to be stored.
 See point 7 above.
+It is required.
+   - Set SERVER_NAME to the externally visible name of the server.
+     This is used to form the URLs of the service.
+It is required.
-   - Set SITE_NAME to the name chosen for this service.
+   - Optionally set SITE_NAME to the name chosen for this service.
-   - Set SITE_ICON and SITE_LOGO to the names of files which must be located in the `/path/to/blobserver/site/static` directory.
+   - Optionally set SITE_ICON and SITE_LOGO to the names of files which, if they are defined, must be located in the `/path/to/blobserver/site/static` directory.
 See point 4 above.
-These filenames are not required.
-   - Set HOST_NAME and HOST_URL to fit your site.
-The name of the logo file is defined by HOST_LOGO and it must be located in the `/path/to/blobserver/site/static` directory.
+   - Optionally set HOST_NAME and HOST_URL to fit your site.
+     The name of the logo file is set by HOST_LOGO and, if it is defined, must be located in the `/path/to/blobserver/site/static` directory.
 See point 4 above.
-   - Set CONTACT_EMAIL to an email address for your site administrator.
+   - Set CONTACT_EMAIL to an email address that handles queries about the service.

 9. The first admin user cannot be created via the web interface.
 One must use one of the following two methods: